MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/powershell-script-teams-sip-tester-client.md

 # PowerShell script to test Direct Routing SBC sessions in Microsoft Teams

 Use this PowerShell script to test Direct Routing Session Border Controller (SBC) connections in Microsoft Teams.
-This script tests basic functionality of a customer-paired Session Initiation Protocol (SIP) trunk.
+The script tests basic functionality of a customer-paired Session Initiation Protocol (SIP) trunk.

 The script submits an SIP test to the test runner, waits for the result, and then presents it in a human-readable format.
 You can use this script to test the following scenarios: